 Basic Fetal Heart Monitoring is a comprehensive introductory course; hence, candidates do not require experience to attend this class.
 Experienced RN’s, on the other hand, are recommended to attend an Intermediate or Advanced FHM course.
 In summary, participants will learn the skills needed to perform fetal surveillance through electronic Fetal Monitoring.

 To begin with, students will overview the role of the nurse during the antepartum period; as well as how to properly acquire the information needed to conduct appropriate antenatal tests.
-Next, different methods of uterine and fetal monitoring will be discussed.
-Likewise, students will learn the considerations that must be made for internal vs external monitoring.
-In addition, this course will define the etiologies related to characteristics of the baseline fetal heart rate, variability and fetal heart deceleration’s.
-Last but not least, Basic Fetal Heart Monitoring will cover the standard terminology required for proper documentation and communication.
+Further, different methods of uterine and fetal monitoring will be discussed.
+In particular, students will learn how to determine if a patient requires internal versus external fetal monitoring.
+In addition, this course will define the etiologies related to characteristics of the baseline fetal heart rate, variability, plus fetal heart deceleration’s.
+Similarly, students will learn how to identify and respond to category II and III fetal heart strips.
+Nursing interventions for non-reassuring patterns will be also deliberated.
+Last but not least, students will have the opportunity to practice assessments of FHR strips.

 Why you should choose NEO for Basic Fetal Heart Monitoring

 Nurses Educational Opportunities holds a genuine passion for women’s and children’s health.
 Most notably, Maternal mortality rates in the United States have steadily increased; in view of this fact, we have sought to improve maternal outcomes by preparing nurses on how adequately perform maternal child care.
 Accordingly, our instructors will ensure that learners feel ready to carefully assess and prepare mothers for a successful outcome.
 Lastly, upon completion of the Basic Fetal Heart Monitoring class, students will acquire the skills to perform appropriate nursing interventions.